kurcontko/s7-trace/README.md

 # S7Trace
 Real-time PLC Data Charting Application

-This application is a WPF-based real-time charting tool for visualizing data from PLCs (Programmable Logic Controllers) using the S7 communication protocol.
+This application is a WPF-based real-time charting tool for visualizing data from PLCs using the S7 communication protocol.
 The application allows users to configure PLC variables, connect to the PLC, and display real-time data on charts.

 ## Features